cecat/WeatherStation/README.md

 does not care about what client library you are using.

 ## Comments
-I'm not super happy with these implementations which require hand-coding the mqtt topics for each sensor, but could not find a way to dynamically build those given the limitations to the Arduino/ESP implementations of C++ and tricky (fragile?) memory management features in those platforms.
+I'm not super happy with the AdaFruit implementation, which requires (afaict) hand-coding the mqtt topics for each sensor, but could not find a way to dynamically build those (as in the implementation with the EspMQTTClient library) given the limitations to the Arduino/ESP implementations of C++ and tricky (fragile?) memory management features in those platforms.
 Would love it if someone figured that out.